VirajBagal/sentiment_app/README.md

 # sentiment_app
-In this repo, I deploy simple sentiment analysis model to Heroku.
+In this repo I deploy simple sentiment analysis model to Heroku.
 For now, it always outputs 'positive'.